Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 Depending on the allegations, some claims against long-term care and skilled nursing facilities may require an expert to identify the applicable standard of care and ways that the facility fell below that standard.
 The nursing home medical negligence, and abuse and neglect attorneys at the Strom Law Firm can talk to you about whether your potential case requires an expert.

-If you or a loved one have been the victim of abuse, neglect or nursing home medical negligence, contact the attorneys at Strom Law Firm, LLC today for a free consultation to discuss the facts and circumstances of your potential case.
+If you or a loved one have been the victim of abuse, neglect, or nursing home medical negligence, contact the attorneys at Strom Law Firm, LLC today for a free consultation with a lawyer to discuss the facts and circumstances of your potential case.
 We will work on your behalf to secure justice for you and your family.

 Contact Our Skilled Columbia Nursing Home Lawyers Today

 If your loved one has been abused in a Nursing Home or Residential care facility in Columbia, Richland County, or anywhere else across South Carolina, contact us.
 Our Columbia personal injury lawyers offer free case evaluations, and we do not collect a fee unless we recover for you.
-Contact our nursing home abuse lawyers at 803-252-4800 and find out if we are able to help you
+Contact our nursing home neglect lawyers at 803-252-4800 and find out if we are able to help you.